What Is an Expat Mortgage?

 Can I Get a Mortgage on a UK Property if I Work Abroad?

-You can usually take out a mortgage to buy a property in the UK even if you work abroad, but the lender will often require that someone is going to be living in the property - e.g. family, renters – or that you’ll be moving home at some point in the near future.
+You can usually take out a mortgage to buy a property in the UK even if you work abroad, but the lender will often require that someone is going to be living in the property - e.g. family, tenants – or that you’ll be moving home at some point in the near future.

 Are There Any Specialist Expat Mortgage Providers or Lenders?